Sea Elephants in Peninsula Valdes, Patagonia

 Sea Elephant or Elephant Seal

-One of the interesting animals you can enjoy during your visit to Peninsula Valdes is the Sea Elephant, also called Southern Elephant Seal.
-Peninsula Valdes is the only continental colony of this species, that hosts around 20.000 sea elephants during the reproductive season.
-Dominant males can have harems of up to 100 elephants.
-Males arrive at Peninsula Vales in August and females in September.
-Sea elephants spend most of the year at sea and only approach the coast to molt their fur and reproduce.
-You can see similar fights between males to see who is the male “alpha” of the harem, but in these cases, there is physical contact.
+One of the most interesting animals you can see during your visit to Peninsula Valdes is the Sea Elephant, also known as the Southern Elephant Seal.
+Peninsula Valdes is home to the only continental colony of this species, hosting around 20,000 sea elephants during the reproductive season.
+Dominant males can have harems of up to 100 females.

 SEA ELEPHANT or ELEPHANT SEALS: A bit more about these incredible animals